ethereum-oasis-op/baseline/examples/bri-3/README.md

  * Trying out the concepts from the standard in practice and producing feedback loops for standard improvements

- * Entry point for developers to get to know the protocol, and start contributing in iterative and atomic fashion
+ * Entry point for developers to get to know the protocol, and start contributing in an iterative and atomic fashion

  * Basis for the Baseline SDK